UPDATED: Sep 8, 2020

 Taking on Geico’s big promises of lower rates in 15 minutes, 21st Century Insurance steps up to the plate promising to take only 7 minutes of your time to save you even more than Geico.

 Backed by one of the biggest groups in the country, Farmers Insurance, 21st Century approaches the budget insurance market with big promises of savings and an advertising campaign that walks the line between funny and just plain laughable.
-At the end of the day, however, it’s the products and service that have to speak for themselves – and big promises mean a lot for an insurance company to live up to.
+At the end of the day, however, it’s the products and services that have to speak for themselves – and big promises mean a lot for an insurance company to live up to.

-21st Century Overview
+21st Century Insurance Overview

 21st was founded in 1958 as 20th Century Insurance, offering mainly auto insurance to California drivers.
 The name changed with the new century, and the company was acquired twice – first by AIG in 2005, and then by Farmers Insurance Group in 2009 on the heels of AIG’s financial struggles and government bailout.